 About the course

-This two year part-time MSc course is concerned with understanding human impacts on past landscapes through the theory and methods of landscape archaeology.
+This two year part-time MSc course is concerned with understanding human impacts on past landscapes through the theories and methods of landscape archaeology.
 The course is intended for those with a degree or advanced diploma in archaeology or a related subject.

 This MSc is a part-time modular course over two years, leading to a University of Oxford graduate degree in archaeology.
 The course is designed for the needs of students who wish to study part-time, and this includes those who are in full-time employment.
 Those with a personal or professional interest in landscape archaeology are welcome to apply.

 Landscape archaeology is an increasingly popular and widely understood concept.
 Using a multi-period systematic approach, it is concerned with understanding past human impacts on the resources, topography and environment of the whole landscape, from uplands to coasts, and from farmed landscapes to urban/industrial areas.

-Many new methods of research are being developed in landscape archaeology, including digital mapping and geophysics.
+Many newer methods of research are being developed in landscape archaeology, including digital mapping and geophysics.
 These are taking their place alongside fieldwalking, historic landscape analysis, aerial photography and selective excavation to provide a flexible and effective armoury of techniques for the researcher.
 Skills such as survey and characterisation are becoming essential for anyone involved in the management of the historic environment.
 Effective communication of the value and potential of the historic landscape is vital in the world of planning, tourism and education.

 The course involves a combination of academic study and field practice.
 It is designed to appeal to those who already have experience of studying archaeology (or a closely-related subject) at undergraduate degree or advanced diploma level and who wish to expand their academic, practical and professional skills in landscape archaeology.